Employment Law

 Jun.
 1, 2019 – May 31, 2020 $13.85 per hour

 Yes.
-Salaried employees in B.C. must receive at least the minimum wage for the hours they work.
-Employers are required to ensure that an employee’s salary meets or exceeds what they would earn at the minimum wage rate.
+Even salaried workers must be paid at least the minimum wage for all hours worked.
+Employers are required to ensure salaries meet or exceed minimum wage levels.

-All non-unionized employees in B.C., including those earning minimum wage, are entitled to full severance pay if they are terminated without cause.
-This applies to both full-time and part-time workers.
+If you’re a non-unionized employee in B.C., including those earning minimum wage, you are likely owed full severance pay if you’re let go without cause.
+Both full-time and part-time workers are protected.

 LEARN MORE